Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Introduction

 \qquad

-\parag{Structure of the paper:} Section \ref{preliminaries} overviews propositional $\ITLNL$, the extension of $\ITL$ by the neighbourhood modalities, and separation for $\ITLNL$ as known from \cite{GM2022}.
-The following sections are dedicated to the interval-based reactivity normal form in $\ITLNL$, inverse $\Pi$, the normal form that highlights the maximal subintervals satisfying some given state condition, the expressibility of propositional quantification in $\ITLNL$ and, as immediate corollaries, uniform Craig interpolation and Beth definability in $\ITLNL$.
+\parag{Structure of the paper:} Section \ref{preliminaries} overviews the known notions and results that are used in the paper, including propositional $\ITLNL$, the extension of $\ITL$ by the neighbourhood modalities, and separation for $\ITLNL$ as known from \cite{GM2022}.
+The following sections are dedicated to the interval-based reactivity normal form in $\ITLNL$, the normal form for $\ITL$ formulas that highlights the maximal subintervals satisfying some given state condition, inverse $\Pi$, the expressibility of propositional quantification in $\ITLNL$, the expressibility of propositional quantification with an upper bound on the number of states which satisfy the quantified variable in \emph{chop-star}-free $\ITLNL$ and, as immediate corollaries, uniform Craig interpolation and Beth definability in $\ITLNL$.